jessesquires/JSQNotificationObserverKit/README.md

 // This observer listens for the notification described above var observer: NotificationObserver<CGSize, UIView>?

-// Register observer, start lisening for the notification observer = NotificationObserver(notification: notification) { (value, sender) in
+// Register observer, start listening for the notification observer = NotificationObserver(notification: notification) { (value, sender) in
     // handle notification
     // the value and sender are both passed here